psgpyc/e2e-online-retail-analytics/README.md

   - Initially, 1,180 rows had a `unit_price` of 0, spread across 683 distinct products.
   - Further investigation revealed that some rows with stock codes such as `M` (Manual), `B` (Adjust bad dept), and `BANK CHARGES` (Bank_charges) were not relevant to consumer transaction analysis.
   - These rows, along with rows where `customer_id` was null, were dropped (1,134 rows removed), leaving 46 rows for further consideration.
+  - The remaining rows were filled using mean value imputation strategy.
   - After cleaning, the only remaining instances of `unit_price = 0` were for cancelled orders.
   - Remaining anomalies were imputed using the mean value, ensuring that revenue calculations were accurate.